JarrodHarris/ArtworkGallery/README.md

 Build is currently in a local environment and needs to be run through a code complier. **THIS BUILD IS A WORK IN PROGRESS**

 **RUN COMMANDS**
-NOTE: .env within both the backend and frontend have been removed and to be given access you will have to request from the owner
+NOTE: Program does need an.env file to run.
+Access to the file needs to be requested

 npm i in respective directories; backend and client